bonitasoft/bonita-migration/README.md

 Integration tests
 -----------------
 These tests need a database to run.
-They ensure that migration database operations are performed correctly.
+They ensure that update database operations are performed correctly.

 ```
 ./gradlew integrationTest
 ```

-Migration tests
+Update tests
 ---------------
-These tests involve preloaded data, migration and ensure that the Bonita Engine works correctly after migration.
+These tests involve preloaded data, update and ensure that the Bonita Engine works correctly after update.

 For each supported version, the following is performed
 * initialized an empty Bonita database for version n-1
 * run a Bonita Engine in version n-1 and use to it fill data (using filler classes)
-* stop the engine and run the migration process to version n
+* stop the engine and run the update process to version n
 * run a Bonita Engine in version n and run dedicated tests for this version n (using enginetest classes)

 ### Run all tests

 ```
-./gradlew allMigrationTests
+./gradlew allUpdateTests
 ```

 ### Test a specific version

 ```
-./gradlew testMigration_X_Y_Z
+./gradlew testUpdate_X_Y_Z
 ```

-Customize database to use for integration and migration tests when running with Gradle
+Customize database to use for integration and update tests when running with Gradle
 --------------------------------------------------------------------------------------

 Tests can be run on all supported databases.
 To select the database type, pass the `db.vendor` value as System Property